Privacy Notice for Candidates

 We have a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
 Processing data from candidates allows us to manage the recruitment process, assess and confirm suitability for employment and make decisions about job offers.
 Where we rely on legitimate interests as a reason for processing data, we have considered whether or not those interests are overridden by the rights and freedoms of candidates and have concluded that they are not.

-We also need to process data to ensure that we are complying with our legal obligations, e.g. checking eligibility to work in the UK before employment starts.
+We also need to process data to ensure that we are complying with our legal obligations, e.g. checking eligibility to work in the UK before employment starts, and we may need to use the Home Office Employer Checking Service.
+If this is the case we will ask for your consent.
 Furthermore, we need to process data to take steps at your request prior to entering into a contract with you.
 We also need to process your data to enter into a contract with you.

 We may also need to process data from candidates to respond to and defend against legal claims.